-Ronald lives with his father and his mother.
-His duties at home include carrying water, sewing and buying or selling in the market.
+Ronald makes his home with his father and his mother.
+Carrying water, sewing and buying or selling in the market are his household duties.
+His father is sometimes employed as a laborer and his mother maintains the home.
 There are 4 children in the family.
-His father is sometimes employed as a laborer and his mother maintains the home.

-Your love and support will help Ronald to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Ronald in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Ronald lives in the mountainous community of Malobago and the whole resettlement site composed of residents from 7 barangays, home to approximately 8,000 residents.
 Typical houses are constructed of brick and have tin roofs.
 The primary ethnic group is Aetas.